edhamma/saints/saints.rst

 in that they should never try to mix *atta* theories with Buddhist practices that emphasize viewing objects as being particles.

-I think it improves the Buddhist concept to understand the Hindu concept The analogy that I use comes from an experience that I had during my two-year retreat in Hawaii.
+I think it improves the Buddhist concept to understand the Hindu concept.
+The analogy that I use comes from an experience that I had during my two-year retreat in Hawaii.
 My retreat camp was located at the three-thousand foot level on Mt.
 Haleakala, and I had a vast view of the